 Amend Part 4 as follows:

-Part 4 – Transitional Protection for Customers affected by BSC Modification P272
+Part 4 – Transitional Protection for Customers affected by BSC Modification P272 P432 or MHHS

-179. This Part 4 sets out the transitional protection for Customers who may be affected by BSC ModificationP272, being demand Customers in Profile Class (PC) 5-8 which are required to become half-hourly settled (where capable metering has been installed).
+179. This Part 4 sets out the transitional protection for Customers who may be affected by BSC Modification P432P272, being Customers in Profile Class (PC) 5-8 with CT metering which are required to become half-hourly settled by migrating to Measurement Class C or E, or any other CT Metering Points catered for by MHHS, migrating to half-hourly settled on a site specific basis(where capable metering has been installed).

 180. This Part 4 forms part of the CDCM, but also applies to IDNO Parties and to DNO Parties acting outside of their distribution services area.